wp-plugins/imagemapper/readme.txt

 1. Click the image map you want to insert into the post.

 == Changelog ==

+= 1.2.3 =
+* Imagemap areas no longer show up in search results.
+* Minor fixes to visual editor problems.

 = 1.2.2 =
 * Bug fixes